khiemnd777/MobSource/README.md

-# MOB - An firstly RPG game
+# MOB - A firstly RPG game
 I wanna own a PS4 ;)